 However, as more nodes join the network or when several nodes are collocated and share the same channel, it is possible for overall network performance to degrade.
 In order for an AREDN® network to scale up in size and complexity, frequency coordination and channel planning become increasingly important.
-To plan for future growth, mesh groups may need to partition network traffic by allocating channels for specific areas or types of links in order to ensure the network will be able to support the expected services.
+To plan for future growth, local AREDN® groups may need to partition use different network topologies and to allocate different channels for specific geographic areas or types of links in order to ensure the network will be able to support the expected services.

 A wireless network is a shared half-duplex medium on which only one station at a time should transmit.
 In that sense wireless operations are analogous to other types of radio transmissions.
 If two stations key up their transmitters at the same time, they will interfere with each other to the extent that neither of them will receive the other’s message.
 That is why net control procedures are implemented to ensure controlled access to a radio channel during emergency communication.

 AREDN® firmware automatically mediates station access to the wireless medium by implementing IEEE 802.11a/b/g/n standards and Carrier Sense Multiple Access / Collision Avoidance (CSMA/CA).
 This listen-before-talk technology helps nodes to determine whether a channel is busy.
 Each node performs a Clear Channel Assessment (CCA) as well as using Request to Send / Clear to Send (RTS/CTS) messages to negotiate access to a channel.
 A negligible amount of network traffic is also required for OLSR (Optimized Link State Routing protocol) to maintain routes for the network as a whole, but this OLSR traffic is a very small fraction of the total.